jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

  # st_transform(crs = 25833)
 ```

-We can plot the locatons of the transects on a simple map for a simple
+We can plot the locations of the transects on a simple map for a simple
 quality check.
 We can at least see that the transects lie within Norway,
 which rules out transformation and projection errors.